Can you describe orthodontics?

 How long do i need to wear my retainers?

 Forever.
-A smile is forever and it should look good and functional for the future.
+A smile is forever and it should look good and stay functional for the future.

 What should I do if my child has dental trauma while wearing braces?